hamahem/datastory/index.md

 {% include circle_packing_plot.html %}

-<p style="text-align: justify;">Let us observe this dynasty timeline!
+<p style="text-align: justify;">Let us observe this dynasty timeline above!
 It appears as that the market powers are rarely uniform.
 Most years are composed of <strong>at most</strong> four main dynasties of varying sizes, coexisting within the same historical moment.
 The relative balance between these dynasties shifts over time: in some years, one dynasty occupies a noticeably larger share of the space, while in others, authority is fragmented, shared among a confederation of rival dynasties in the NASDAQ territory.
 Can you already spot a <strong>dominant dynasty</strong>  which has withstood the tests of time?The shifting colors reveal that dynastic power is tied to sectoral identity, which evolves rather than remaining static.
 This confirms that the market is shaped by broad, collective forces rather than the isolated actions of individual firms.
 Annual snapshots are limited by their static nature.
 While they capture a specific moment in time, they fail to distinguish between long-term stability and fleeting trends.</p>

 {% include lifespan_embed_theme.html %}